 Within the Garden of Dreams you'll have several leisurely things to do.
 First and foremost come the gardens.
 There are numerous seats throughout the gardens that you can sit and relax on or read a book.
 Or for those that like to people watch the garden usually has more local people than tourists.

 From students, whose wealthy parents can afford the entrance fees, to courting couples looking for some privacy the garden's walls hold many a whisper and coy smile.
-The gardens were well tended in 2018-2019 and improved which has boosted the overall appearance of the area.
+The gardens were well tended in 2018-2019 and improved which has boosted the overall appearance of the area in 2022.

 There's the Kaiser cafe where you can order a meal or simply a coffee.
 You sit under the shade of one of the many pavilions.
 Visit the Kaiser Gallery or if it's open the tiny museum / library.
 The Barkha bar has ice cream and cakes while the Tea Salon serves up some rather exclusive Himalayan teas.

 Special events are often held in The Garden of Dreams with the small ground level Greek styled amphitheater often used for plays, singing and contests.

 The current entrance fee to the Garden of Dreams is 400 rupees for a non-Nepali person while the Nepali price is 150 rupees.
 The price last increased in 2019.

 There's also a yearly membership which offers minimal parking, 10% discount at the Kaiser Cafe and entrance into the garden year round.
 Membership fees are 5,000 rupees for foreigners and 3000 for Nepali (membership is really only for those with long-term plans of staying in Kathmandu).